This post contains affiliate links. Read the full disclosure here.

 5 from 8 reviews

-These coffee cookies are soft, chewy, and have real espresso mixed into the dough.
-They are easy to make, ready in 25 minutes, and there’s no chill time.
+My coffee chocolate chip cookies are soft, chewy, and have real espresso mixed into the cookie dough.
+They come together in just 25 minutes!

 Ingredients